 2322 S. Kinnickinnic Ave., (414) 294-4400

 The Highbury Pub in Bay View isn't anything like your typical American sports bar.
 It's a place that emphasizes soccer, a sport in which comes fourth on the American popularity scale behind football, baseball and basketball.
 It's a place where passionate soccer fans can go and watch the latest game, sometimes very early in the morning.
+Unfortunately, it's closed for the time being; however, you can still support the Highbury by buying shirts and snagging takeout dinner and drinks via its weekly Tamale Town dishes.

 17105 W. Blue Mound Rd., Brookfield (262) 784-1826